NPTP/UnityInputSystemWrapper/README.md

 - [✔] Reset all bindings for a particular device.
 - [✔] General cleanup to make as many methods internal as possible
 - [ ] Sort out cases like composite bindings turned into a single binding button (e.g. "Move" binding, wiggle the joystick, maps to stick), and composites turned into multiple buttons (e.g. "Forward", "Left", "Down", "Right" for WASD on keyboard)
 - [ ] Support control schemes: string control schemes get turned into enum as usual, but then runtime input data auto-generates a list of every control scheme with a slot to plug in binding data.
 Missing data fails silently.
-This will allow quick definition of of schemes in any game without needing manual device support like we currently have.
+This will allow quick definition of of schemes in any game without needing manual device support like we currently have, and more abstract usage of control schemes in developer code.

 ##### Multiplayer Additions:
 - [ ] Input Action Reference -> BindingInfo can be player-dependent (the component for UI elements that uses this path can also reference a specific player), since players may each have unique bindings saved.
 By extension: Input.TryGetActionBindingInfo must support MP.